srgantmoomoo/Moo-Base/README.md

 This is a simple client base for clients on minecraft forge 1.12.2. <br />
 You may use this in any project of your own, it would be appreciated if you were to credit me, and please respect the liscence. <br />
 <br />
 The purpose of this project is for me to learn more about coding in a minecraft/forge enviorment.
 Everything here will be custom coded aside from the event system because alpine based.
-Also, this may be helpful to others as the only other bases atm seem to be outdated or just unfinished, although I recommend coding your own base.
-The only refrenced libraries will be Alpine 1.5 and Spongepowered for mixins. <br />
+Also, this may be helpful to others as a lot of other bases atm are either outdated or just unfinished, although I recommend coding your own base.
+The only refrenced libraries will be Alpine 1.5 for events, and Spongepowered for mixins. <br />
 # Road Map
 - module system
 - settings system